 \subsection{Ge(001)-surface and nomenclature}

-To model the $\beta$-terrace we first modeled the clean Ge(001)-surface.
-Both the buckled $b(2\times1)$ and $c(4\times2)$ reconstructions using a $(2\times4)\mathrm{R45^o}$ supercell and the symmetric $(2\times1)$ reconstruction were generated using a $(1\times2)\mathrm{R45^o}$ supercell.
-After relaxation, the $b(2\times1)$ and the $c(4\times2)$ reconstruction were found to be $0.302$ and $0.374$ eV per dimer lower in energy than the symmetric $(2\times1)$ dimer.
-Furthermore, a buckling angle of $\sim 19.5\mathrm{^o}$ was found for both asymmetric reconstructions, and a dimer length of $2.45$ \AA\ for the $b(2\times1)$ reconstruction and $2.51$ \AA\ for the $c(4\times2)$ reconstruction was calculated, all in accordance with previous theoretical and experimental results.\cite{Needels:prl87,Needels:prb88,Jenkins:jp96,Gay:prb99} \\ Based on experimental data,\cite {Gurlu:apl03,Oncel:prl05} we assume that the $\beta$-terrace contains $0.25$ ML of Pt.
-Furthermore, we assume that these Pt-atoms are located in the top layer of the Ge slab (we will show in section \ref{ssc:theorres_othergeom} that Pt in the second or third layer cannot be responsible for the experimentally obtained STM images).
+To model the $\beta$-terrace we first model the clean Ge(001)-surface.
+Both the buckled $b(2\times1)$ and $c(4\times2)$ reconstructions using a $(4\times2)$ supercell and the symmetric $(2\times1)$ reconstruction were generated using a $(2\times1)$ supercell.
+After relaxation, the $b(2\times1)$ and the $c(4\times2)$ reconstruction were found to be $0.302$ and $0.374$ eV per dimer lower in energy than the symmetric $(2\times1)$ dimer reconstruction.
+A buckling angle of $\sim 19.5^{\circ}$ was found for both asymmetric reconstructions, and a dimer length of $2.45$ \AA\ for the $b(2\times1)$ reconstruction and of $2.51$ \AA\ for the $c(4\times2)$ reconstruction was calculated, all in accordance with previous theoretical and experimental results.\cite{Needels:prl87,Needels:prb88,Jenkins:jp96,Gay:prb99}\\ Based on experimental evidence, \cite {Gurlu:apl03,Oncel:prl05} we assume that the $\beta$-terrace contains $0.25$ monolayer (ML) of Pt.
+Furthermore, we assume that these Pt-atoms are located in the top layer of the Ge slab.
+We will show in Sec.~\ref{ssc:theorres_othergeom} that Pt in the second or third layer can not be responsible for the experimentally obtained STM images.\\